glukosseth/gitbook_creeptah/cosmos/usefull_for_cosmos/monitoring/readme.md

 ![un10](https://user-images.githubusercontent.com/108256873/177983134-61ad46ae-2422-49f5-a70a-5beb78bd7a79.png)

-Link of Grafana Dashboard is [here](https://testnet-monitoring.creeptah.xyz) for example
+Link of Grafana Dashboard is [here](https://testnet-monitoring.creeptah.xyz) for example.
+Open dashboard in `Search`